Fair Go Casino Review

 Customer Support

 24/7 live chat and email support at support@fairgo.com.
-The team has knowledge of Australian banking restrictions and recommends crypto when card deposits are declined.
+The team is briefed on Australian banking restrictions and recommends crypto when card deposits are declined.

 Mobile Experience